psnaveengit/C_Programming_Refresher_Projects/README.md

 Similarly, the Projects folders consists of 2 Subfolders, one for the examples question in the book and the other for the project assignment in the online course.

+I used VS Code and installed extensions for C/C++ from Microsoft.
+To ease the running of code I installed "Code Runner" Extension by Jun Han.
+Ofcourse I already installed MinGW gcc C compiler.